Here’s How to Protect Your Equity If You Get Laid Off

 This article was originally posted in TechCrunch.

-As of late June, over 22,000 tech employees have been laid off in 2022, a number expected to increase throughout the year.
+In 2024, over 150,000 tech employees were laid off across 549 companies.
 If you’ve found yourself in this position, you should understand exactly what will happen to your equity because it’s likely impacted by your termination… and inaction could cost you a life-changing sum of equity.

 By the end of this guide, you’ll understand: